Influenza Reassortment Analysis Service¶

 Result files¶

-TreeSort_analysis_results.html: An overview of the analysis results with links to all files generated by TreeSort, descriptions of the file types, and guidance on how to interpret the result data.
+index.html: An overview of the analysis results with links to all files generated by TreeSort, descriptions of the file types, and guidance on how to interpret the result data.
+It can be accessed by clicking on the “view” icon (an eye) to the right of the Job Details, or by clicking directly on the page icon to the left of index.html in the list of result files.

-<output name>.tre: An annotated tree file in Nexus format where output name is the text entered in the Output name field.
+<output name>.tre: An annotated tree file in Nexus format where output name is the text that was entered in the Output name field.

 Segment-specific files¶